University of Wisconsin-Madison

 A laptop with the free program Anaconda installed is required in class.

-In case of trouble with your laptop, UW's InfoLabs offer loaner laptops and desktop computer labs that have Anaconda on their Windows machines.
+In case of computer trouble, UW's InfoLabs offer loaner laptops and desktop computer labs that have Anaconda on their Windows machines.

 Grades